Thorlabs/Insights_and_Applications/Tracking Solar Telescope/Design Files/README.md

 This solar telescope is designed using all Thorlabs catalog components, with the exception of a 3D printed bracket for mounting the PRMTZ8 two rotation stages in a celestial coordinate system.

-The bill of materials (BOM) for the imaging telescope as well as the motorized mounting assembly is detailed below.
+The bill of materials (BOM) for the imaging telescope as well as the motorized mounting assembly are detailed below.

 ## Telescope Assembly